Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

-A different almost complex structure $J'$ induces another decomposition of the bundle $T_{\Bbb C}X^{diff}$.
-If $J'$ is close enough to $J$ then the eigenspace $T^{0,1}(J')$ (the knowledge of which is enough to have the complete decomposition) may be seen as the graph of a linear map from $T^{0,1}$ to $T^{1,0}$.
-In other words, the set of almost complex structures close to $J$ is identified with a neighbourhood $A$ of $0$ in the space $A^1$ of $(0,1)$-forms on $X$ with values in $T^{1,0}$.
-In particular, $0$ represents the complex structure $J$ we started with.

-\remark{Remark} Here and in the sequel, the topology used on spaces of sections of a vector bundle over $X$ is induced by some Sobolev norms; see the appendix for more details. \endremark
+Let us recall some features of the construction of the Kuranishi space following \cite{Ku1}.
+The set of almost complex structures close to $J$ is identified with a neighbourhood $A$ of $0$ in the space $A^1$ of $(0,1)$-forms on $X$ with values in $T^{1,0}$.
+In particular, $0$ represents the complex structure $J$ we started with (here and in the sequel, the topology used on spaces of sections of a vector bundle over $X$ is induced by some Sobolev norms, see \cite{Ku1} for more details).

-The diffeomorphism group of $X^{diff}$ acts on the set of almost complex structures on $X^{diff}$ identifying isomorphic structures.
 Put a hermitian metric $h$ on $X$.
-Then we have a $\bar\partial$-operator on $A^p$, the space of $(0,p)$-forms with values in $T^{1,0}$; and a formal adjoint operator $\delta$ with respect to the induced hermitian product on $A^p$
+Then we have a $\bar\partial$-operator on $A^p$, the space of $(0,p)$-forms with values in $T^{1,0}$, a formal adjoint operator $\delta$ with respect to the induced hermitian product on $A^p$ and a Laplace-like operator $\square$.
+Let $SH^1$ denote the set of $\delta$-closed forms in $A^1$.
+Kuranishi proves in \cite{Ku1}